Human-Connection/API/README.md

    - At first you have to [install](http://thumbor.readthedocs.io/en/latest/installing.html) it locally.
    - After installation start it via the console with `thumbor`
-   - Set the `thumbor.key` url in `config/local.json` to `http://localhost:8888` if not defined diferently.
+   - Set the `thumbor.url` in `config/local.json` to `http://localhost:8888` if not defined differently.
+The `thumbor.key` does not necessarily have to be defined, it just makes the URL more secure.

    > Do not forget to always start it if you choose that setup or otherwise you will not see any pictures at all.